noushskadoush/adatched_data_story/index.md

 ### 🎨 2 - Technicolor technique (1916) and Black-and-white Movies

 Let there be color!
-The first colorized film appeared on the screen in 1902, but it is the invention of technicolor in 1912 that really change the accesibility of producing a colour film.
+The first colorized film appeared on screen in 1902, but it was the invention of technicolor in 1912 that truly changed the accessibility of producing a color film.
 This substractive technique was way less expensive then previous additive techniques used.

 <br>
 <img src="black and white.png" width="80%" style="display: block; margin: auto;">
 <br>

 So the decline of the prevalence of black-and-white movies can be easily explained by the invention of the first technicolor technique in 1916, which was later improved.
-Progressivly, color films became more affordable and accessible and overtakook black-and-white movies.
+Progressively, color films became more affordable and accessible and overtook black-and-white movies.
 If you write a black-and-white movie now, you're sure to stand out!
 Not sure if producers will be happy though.

 <br>